Project introduction

 In response to the changing environment around SH3 Napier Road and the resulting road safety issues, we have introduced new permanent speed limits and are planning to make safety improvements to infrastructure between Keith Street and Stoney Creek Road.

-This project is also part of the Palmerston North Integrated Transport Initiative (PNITI), a package of projects designed to support growth of freight distribution in the region while also improving transport safety and choice for the residents and visitors of Palmerston North.
+This project is part of the Palmerston North Integrated Transport Initiative (PNITI), a package of projects designed to support growth of freight distribution in the region while also improving transport safety and choice for the residents and visitors of Palmerston North.

 Infrastructure improvements